Poetry & the Senses

-The Arts Research Center will celebrate the 2021 Spring Poetry Fellows with a reading featuring: Ree Botts-Ward, Vethea Cole, Elizabeth Feng, Sara Mumalo, Ramona Naddaff, Ken Ueno, Noah Warren, and Maw Shein Win.
-This event is a part of ARC’s Poetry and the Senses initiative generously sponsored by Engaging the Senses Foundation.
+The Arts Research Center celebrated the 2021 Spring Poetry Fellows with a reading featuring: reelaviolette botts-ward, Vethea Cole, Elizabeth Feng, Sara Mumolo, Ramona Naddaff, Ken Ueno, Noah Warren, and Maw Shein Win.
+This event was a part of ARC’s Poetry and the Senses initiative generously sponsored by Engaging the Senses Foundation.

 During spring 2021, ARC and these amazing poetry fellows explored the theme of emerge/ncy: voices to carry with us in times of crisis.
 Motivating questions included, what kinds of poetic modes of address might be recruited in times of global catastrophe?
 How does poetry help us think through and within crisis?
 “Emergency” implies urgency, sudden harm, life-threatening violence, and extreme circumstances, but embedded within it is the word “emergence;” suggesting rebirth and new beginnings.
 How can we understand moments of emergency as catalysts for renewal, as ruptures that signal massive—if painful—change?